Thai Quinoa Salad with Peanut Dressing is packed with plant based protein. You will love every drop of this healthy, filling, flavorful dish!

 The recipe for Thai Quinoa Salad makes enough for two big salads so it’s great for meal prep.
 Eat one serving for lunch, then pack the second serving in a glass dish, or layer the ingredients in a mason jar (lettuce on top), and drizzle with dressing just before serving a day or two later.

-Thai Quinoa Salad also makes for an excellent side dish to pair with grilled or rotisserie chicken, or shrimp, in particular.
-In fact, the leftover dressing is fabulous drizzled over any cooked, hot protein.
+Thai Quinoa Salad also makes for an excellent side dish to pair with grilled chicken, rotisserie chicken, Air Fryer Chicken, Baked Chicken Breast, or Chicken Meatballs!
+Truly, the leftover dressing is fabulous drizzled over any cooked, hot protein.

 SO healthy, SO delicious, let’s get to it!